The Raggle Taggle Gypsy

 In the folk tradition the song was extremely popular, spread all over the English-speaking world by broadsheets and oral tradition.
-According to Roud and Bishop,"Definitely in the top five Child ballads in terms of widespread popularity, and possibly second only to 'Barbara Allen', the Gypsies stealing the lady, or, to put it the other way round, the lady running off with the sexy Gypsies, has caught singers' attention all over the anglophone world for more than 200 years.
-For obvious reasons, the song has long been a favourite with members of the travelling community."

 Synopsis

 The core of the song's story is that a lady forsakes a life of luxury to run off with a band of gypsies.
 In some versions there is one individual, named Johnny Faa or Black Jack Davy, whereas in others there is one leader and his six brothers.
 In some versions the lady is identified as Margaret Kennedy, the wife of the Scottish Earl of Cassilis.

 In a typical version, the lord comes home to find his lady "gone with the gypsy laddie".
 Sometimes this is because the gypsies have charmed her with their singing or even cast a spell over her.

 He saddles his fastest horse to follow her.
 He finds her and bids her come home, asking "Would you forsake your husband and child?"
-She refuses to return, in many versions, preferring the cold ground, stating, "What care I for your fine feather sheets?", and the gypsy's company to her lord's wealth and fine bed.
+She refuses to return, in many versions, preferring the cold ground, stating, "What care I for your goose feather bed?", and the gypsy's company to her lord's wealth and comfortable life.

 At the end of some versions, the husband kills the gypsies.
 In the local Cassilis tradition, they are hanged on the Cassilis Dule Tree.